LNG sampling with the ASaP LNG Sampler System

 LNG sampling with the ASaP LNG Sampler System Ship-to-ship LNG (custody) transfers 2

-Figure 9: StS LNG transfer in progress
+Figure 9: Ship-to-ship transfer in progress

 Below the trend of the Gross Calorific Value is given during the offloading of the LNG.
 It is important to mention that the LNG transfer pressure was as low as 0,8 barg.